 It may seem obvious, but conducting a thorough risk assessment should be the starting point for any workspace reopening.
-Even if you’ve had staff in the building during the lockdown, you’ll need to consider the risks as you open up to more employees returning to work.
+Even if you’ve had staff in the building during the last year, you’ll need to consider the risks as you open up to more employees returning to work.

-A thorough risk assessment will give you a good to-do list of changes you need to put in place before you start welcoming the full workforce back through the doors.
+A thorough risk assessment will give you a good to-do list of changes you need to put in place as you start welcoming the full workforce back through the doors.

 If you have fewer than five employees, you don’t have to put your risk assessment in writing.
 However the HSE has set up an anonymous hotline that employees and workers can use to report workplace concerns related to COVID-19, therefore it’s essential to communicate the steps you are taking and keep them updated.
 And HSE will be carrying out random spot checks to make sure organisations are complying.
 Plus it’s very satisfying to feel like you’re getting things done.

-Businesses with over 50 employees are expected to publish their risk assessment.
+Businesses with over 50 employees are expected to publish their risk assessments.
 It’s advisable for any business to do this even if they are smaller.

 Should you be unsure what to include in this assessment, HSE has a PDF checklist that you can use here.